-While a broader definition of "Security Breach" could include access to data or a circumstance that would lead a reasonable PII Controller to believe that an unauthorized access to unencrypted data has occurred-regardless of whether that access compromises the security, confidentiality, or integrity of an individual's PII maintained by that PII Controller-this definition would be so broad that it would include certain security incidents that would have very little likelihood of harm to individuals whose PII was accessed.
+reasonable PII Controller to believe that an unauthorized access to unencrypted data has occurred-regardless of whether that access compromises the security, confidentiality, or integrity of an individual's PII maintained by that PII Controller-this definition would be so broad that it would include certain security incidents that would have very little likelihood of harm to individuals whose PII was accessed.
 Excluding those incidents would have the benefit of encouraging PII Controllers to adopt best practices.
-One such exclusion would be for unauthorized access to encrypted or sufficiently de-identified data.
-4 Where the accessed data is encrypted with sufficient security measures or de-identified in a way that prevents a threat actor from accessing the data, it should be unusable by bad actors.
-For this reason, access to encrypted or de-identified data should not be considered a security incident potentially worthy of requiring notice, unless the bad actor also possesses the encryption key or is otherwise likely able to re-identify the data.15 Additionally, there are several different encryption techniques and algorithms, some of which are no longer effective.
-Thus, encryption should be separately defined to mean, "a technology for securing computerized data in such a manner that it is rendered unusable, unreadable, or indecipherable in its original format without the use of a decryption process or key and in accordance with generally accepted industry standards."
-While an exclusion for encrypted data could be built into the definition of "Security Breach" or the definition of "PII," the clearest way to create such an exclusion is by a separate statutory
+One such exclusion would be for unauthorized access to encrypted or sufficiently de-identified data.14 Where the accessed data is encrypted with sufficient security measures or de-identified in a way that prevents a threat actor from accessing the data, it should be unusable by bad actors.
+For this reason, access to encrypted or de-identified data should not be considered a security incident potentially worthy of requiring notice, unless the bad actor also possesses the encryption key or is otherwise likely able to reidentify the data.15 Additionally,

-- 14 Many states include the issue of encryption in the definition of PII instead of the definition of security breach.
+^{14.} Many states include the issue of encryption in the definition of PII instead of the definition of Security Breach.
 We believe it is more appropriately addressed in another section of the proposed model statute.
 This is because if a business collects social security numbers, for example, it may be encrypted at rest, but at some point it may be available in an unencrypted form.
 If the data is acquired while unencrypted, it is a breach.
-If PII is defined as "unencrypted data," then whether a business holds PII can change based on the state or use of the data. - 15 See, e.g., Tex.
+If PII is defined as "unencrypted data," then whether a business holds PII can change based on the state or use of the data.

+^{15.} See, e.g., Tex.
 Bus. & Com.
 Code § 521.053(a) ("In this section, 'breach of system security' means unauthorized acquisition of computerized data that compromises the security, confidentiality, or integrity of sensitive personal information maintained by a person, including data that is encrypted if the person accessing the data has the key required to decrypt the data."); CAL.
 CIV.
-CODE § 1798.29(a) ("Any agency that owns or licenses computerized data that includes personal information shall disclose any breach of the security of the system following discovery or notification of the breach in the security of the data to any resident of California (1) whose unencrypted personal information was, or is reasonably believed to have been, acquired by an unauthorized person and the encryption key or security credential was, or is reasonably believed to have been, acquired by an unauthorized person and the agency that owns or licenses the encrypted information has a reasonable belief that the encryption key or security credential could render that personal information readable or useable.").

-provision.
-See further discussion of encryption, de-identification and related technologies in Section III.E.
+Code § 1798.29(a) ("Any agency that owns or licenses computerized data that includes personal information shall disclose any breach of the security of the system following discovery or notification of the breach in the security of the data to any resident of California (1) whose unencrypted personal information was, or is reasonably believed to have been, acquired by there are several different encryption techniques and algorithms, some of which are no longer effective.
+Thus, encryption should be separately defined to mean, "a technology for securing computerized data in such a manner that it is rendered unusable, unreadable, or indecipherable without the use of a decryption process or key that is not accessible by unauthorized persons."
+While an exclusion for encrypted data could be built into the definition of "Security Breach" or the definition of "PII," the clearest way to create such an exclusion is by a separate statutory provision.
+(See further discussion of encryption, de-identification and related technologies in Section III.E.)